Starting an eCommerce business is becoming more and more popular, with many looking to supplement their income with an online side hustle.

 This means there is a broader scope of items you can sell, not only that, but you set the price too – increasing or lowering your profit margins for each product.

-This leads to much easier branding opportunities than with affiliate marketing, and since you deal with the payment transactions, you have access to a wealth of data you can use to create repeat business.
+This leads to much easier branding opportunities than with affiliate marketing, and since you deal with payment transactions, you have access to a wealth of data you can use to create repeat business.

-One downside of this is because the customer purchases goods directly from your store; you are responsible for their customer experience i.e., if anything is wrong with their order or the shipping is delayed, they will come straight to you.
+One downside of this is that the customer purchases goods directly from your store; you are responsible for their customer experience i.e., if anything is wrong with their order or the shipping is delayed, they will come straight to you.

 The customer service responsibility demands have caused many to abandon dropshipping or stopped them from pursuing it entirely.